swyxio/blade.macro/README.md

+> this idea is in development in https://github.com/sw-yx/babel-blade, head over to check it out

 # blade.macro

 this is a macro (read about [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) if you are not familiar) for solving the "double declaration problem" in GraphQL queries. (mutations might be tackled some other day).